Does Light Travel Faster Than Sound

 This distinction also underscores the importance of context in how we perceive the world.
 While light’s speed allows us to observe celestial events

 Continuing the Historical Context and Scientific Discovery, the stark contrast between light and sound speeds has profound implications for technology and science.
 Light’s ability to traverse vast distances almost instantaneously enables technologies like telecommunications, satellite imaging, and the internet, which rely on electromagnetic waves.
-In contrast, sound’s dependence on a medium has led to innovations such as sonar (used in underwater navigation and medical imaging) and ultrasound (employed in industrial testing and medical diagnostics).
+Even so, in contrast, sound’s dependence on a medium has led to innovations such as sonar (used in underwater navigation and medical imaging) and ultrasound (employed in industrial testing and medical diagnostics).
 The fact that sound cannot travel in a vacuum also explains why space is silent—no air means no sound waves, even though light from distant stars reaches us effortlessly.

 Modern Implications and Technological Applications